make-all/tuya-local/DEVICES.md

 generic configurations known to work with multiple brands of device.

 - 4 way power monitoring strip
+- 4 way powerstrip with USB
+  _confirmed as working with AOFO ZLD-44EU-W_
 - Generic smartplug with energy monitoring (older models) _confirmed as working with Kogan and Blitzwolf single smartplugs_
-- Generic smartplug with energy monitoring (newer models) _confirmed working with Kogan single smartplug with USB and Rillpac smartplugs_
+- Generic smartplug with energy monitoring (newer models) _confirmed as working with Kogan single smartplug with USB and Rillpac smartplugs_
 - Generic smartplug with more advanced energy monitoring _confirmed working with CBE smartplugs, another variant with child lock, backlight and inching switch confirmed with Aubess and Elivco_
 - Generic smartplug with some additional encoded schedule info.